 Let’s get the bad stuff out of the way first and if you’re still interested in learning more about the WorkFit 2000’s features you can read on.
 Surprisingly the Exerpeutic 2000 gets a fairly high user rating on Amazon despite nearly every comment including one or more (sometimes quite a few) very serious complaints about the unit.

-Perhaps some people feel that in light of the low entry price they’re willing to accept the long term risk of developing aches and pains, medical bills, and getting friendly with the UPS guy when they have to ship it back for repair or get replacement parts from Exerpeutic’s notorious customer service department.
+Perhaps some people feel that in light of the low entry price they’re willing to accept the long term risk of developing aches and pains, medical bills, and getting friendly with the UPS guy when they have to ship it back for repair or get replacement parts from Exerpeutic’s busy customer service department.
 More likely, based on the dozens of comments that we’ve read, they simply don’t know what’s coming.
 Ironically many of the user reports begin by saying “I bought it despite all the negative reviews I’d read.”
 Well, there you have it.

 The non-adjustable desktop of the WorkFit 2000 is permanently bolted into position, far too high for all but the very tallest of individuals, and places the keyboard too far away from the user.
 This is an ergonomic travesty.
 Exerpeutic literally did nothing more than bolt a surface down without having an expert on ergonomics point out the very obvious problems with using a desk in this position.
 To add insult to injury Exerpeutic relocated the control console to sit right between the user and their keyboard – and supersized it, to boot – widening the gap between the user and their keyboard even further.

 This new model now has a piece of foam that runs along the front edge of the desktop.
-While this may look like a good feature, with the way the whole workstation fits together the foam hits in the middle of your forearms instead of under your wrists, luring you into a very poor posture and placing your hands in a position to encourage the development of carpal tunnel syndrome.
+While this may look like a good feature, with the way the whole workstation fits together the foam hits in the middle of your forearms instead of under your wrists, forcing you into a very poor posture and placing your hands in a position to encourage the development of carpal tunnel syndrome.

 Other manufacturers of treadmill desks at least make an attempt to mask the exercise equipment origins of their treadmill bases.
 Exerpeutic didn’t bother to do anything of the kind except govern the top speed of the treadmill down to 4 mph (twice the recommended top speed for NEAT conditioning, but the same as LifeSpan has set their limits to).
 The handlebars are still attached to the base, and in fact some of the treadmill controls are embedded in the hand rails behind where a walking worker would be standing.
 There is an incline function, too, which of course is useless to a working walker trying to stay out of cardio exercise range.